aonanj/patent-scout/README.md

-# Patent Scout
+# SynapseIP

-> Patent Scout is a data and analytics platform for artificial intelligence (AI) and machine learning (ML) IP.
+> SynapseIP is a data and analytics platform for artificial intelligence (AI) and machine learning (ML) IP.
 The platform blends hybrid semantic search, trend analytics, IP overview graphing, and proactive alerts on top of a pgvector-powered corpus that is refreshed by automated ETL pipelines.
 Current corpus includes 56k+ AI/ML-related patents and publications dating back to 2023, with support for multiple data sources including BigQuery, USPTO ODP API, and bulk XML feeds.

 ## Overview
-The repository contains the full Patent Scout stack: FastAPI exposes the search, export, trend, saved-query, and overview endpoints; Next.js 15 App Router (React 19) provides the Auth0-gated UI and API proxy; multiple ETL pipelines (BigQuery, USPTO API, bulk XML) with AI embeddings keep the corpus current; and a Mailgun-capable alerts runner notifies subscribers when new filings match their saved scopes.
+The repository contains the full SynapseIP stack: FastAPI exposes the search, export, trend, saved-query, and overview endpoints; Next.js 15 App Router (React 19) provides the Auth0-gated UI and API proxy; multiple ETL pipelines (BigQuery, USPTO API, bulk XML) with AI embeddings keep the corpus current; and a Mailgun-capable alerts runner notifies subscribers when new filings match their saved scopes.
 User-specific IP overview analysis tables enable personalized AI/ML IP landscape exploration with isolated graph computation.

 ## Feature Highlights
 - Hybrid keyword + vector search with semantic embeddings, adaptive result trimming, CSV/PDF export, and patent/application detail expansion ([app/api.py](app/api.py), [app/page.tsx](app/page.tsx)).
 Filters are edited live, but searches only execute when the user clicks the `Apply` button, removing prior debounce-driven inconsistencies across the trend graph and table.